evandadure/polychess_henaff/README.md

 The aim of this repository is not to provide any complete Chess engine since students have to do it based on python-chess.
 As a consequence, persons interested in this project should check the different forks.

-The required features for PolyChess are:
+The required features for PolyChess were:

 * PolyChess is able to play against a user, or to play against itself (through UCI and Winboard on Windows, or Arena on Mac)
 * The games played are stored in PGN format in a directory games, the PGN headers have to be filled